 Prospect agreed a performance management booklet setting out a new approach to performance management for everyone in BT from April 2010.

-Recent months have seen more and more pressure to force ratings to fit a bell curve.
-This is a clear breach of the agreement and abuse of the process.
-We are pushing BT hard to stop this wholly negative numbers based approach and have recently agreed two key documents:
+Pressure to force performance ratings is a clear breach of the agreement and abuse of the process.
+Where this is reported to us by members we are pushing BT hard to stop this wholly negative numbers based approach.
+In September 2013 we agreed two key documents:

 - An escalation process and